+Nobody likes to converse with a robot.
 By acknowledging and responding to the needs of your clients in an honest, caring way, they will feel heard and more satisfied with your services.

 Yes, you’re the professional, and clients won’t always know what it is they need.
 But be sure you don’t come on too strong or be too opinionated.
 A bad reputation spreads like a wildfire, so make sure your employees know it is never acceptable to be rude.

 You’ve probably heard the saying, “the client/customer is always right.”
 While it’s certainly up for debate in some cases, it’s a good rule to live by anytime you have someone paying you to meet their needs.
 Make sure you’re providing the best care possible in a courteous way.

 The best way to get to know your clients is to interact with them.
 Set up social media accounts, emails, and subscribe to web forums to interact with current and prospective clients.
 Use these channels as opportunities to hear what they’re saying.

 You can also advertise these accounts on your website, emails and anywhere else it’s appropriate.
 Social media has become the easiest yet most effective form of communicating to current and prospective clients.
 The best part is, it’s usually free.

 A simple “thank you” goes a long way.
 Three out of four customers report staying with a company because they have a history of positive experiences.

 By acknowledging your clients’ business through thank-you cards and other notes when they hire you, clients feel important and it sets the stage for a mutually positive relationship.

 #5: Listen to and act on feedback